hakonhagland/perl-projects/README.md

   respond to pull request and issues submitted to your project page and your project source code repository.

+  - Even if you don't expect anyone to be able to contribute to your project, you could still create a project page, since this provides a place where others can provide feedback on your project.

 - Do you have limited time to contribute?
 If you do not have time to contribute, maybe you have time to provide a short feedback on the project's project site?
 For example,